WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

-- Before we go further, make sure you stop any currently running React apps.
+- Before we go any further, make sure you stop any currently running React apps.

 - Let's download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 You can download the installer from the link provided or run `brew install heroku` in your terminal application.

 - This tool is designed to make your life easier as a developer by integrating Heroku application development and deployment directly into the command line.

 - You may need to restart your terminal session before moving forward.
 Why?
-Because you've just installed software to modify your terminal's environment, and your environment variables may not be updated yet.
+Because you've just installed software to modify your terminal's environment, and your environment variables may not have updated yet.

 </aside>